 A very special place

 Around 900 AD or earlier, immigrants began grading a terrace overlooking the Ocmulgee River for a town devoted to regional trade and religious rites.
 Its “full blown Mississippian” cultural traits preceded those at Cahokia by about 150 years.
 Construction stopped on the acropolis of the town around 1150 AD.
-The timing corresponds exactly to the abandonment of many large town near Lake Okeechobee, Florida.
+The timing corresponds exactly to the abandonment of many large towns near Lake Okeechobee, Florida.

 Ocmulgee National Monument is a 701.54 acre unit of the National Park Service on the southeast side of the Ocmulgee River just below the Fall Line that separates the igneous Piedmont from the sedimentary Coastal Plain.
 It was originally planned as a 2000+ acre national park, but a substantial chunk of the original tract purchased by the citizens of Macon was utilized for public buildings, public housing, highways or sold back to commercial investors.
 The national monument includes the acropolis and initial ring of satellite neighborhoods of the town.
 In recent years, archaeologists have discovered that the Ocmulgee’s immediate neighborhoods extended northward to Fort Hawkins and across the river to what is now Downtown Macon.